 - Damage occurred to the basement or property contained within it.

-- If you lost income or temporarily had to relocate due to flood damage, these costs would not be covered.
+- If you lost income or temporarily had to relocate due to flood damage, these additional costs would not be covered.

 - Certain detached property features wouldn't be covered by flood insurance.
 These include property such as plants, decks, patios, fences and walkways.

-Cost of Flood Insurance in Texas
+Cost of flood insurance in Texas

 For example, each NFIP flood insurance policy has an annual surcharge, typically $25.
 However, the surcharge increases to $250 if your house is used as a rental property or you occupy it less than 50% of the year.

 NFIP flood insurance can be purchased from most insurers and agents in Texas, and they will all offer the same premiums for coverage.
 To make sure you're getting the best rates, we recommend comparing quotes from private flood insurance companies as well.